bluedata-katacoda/katacoda-scenarios/CDH_upgrade_scenario/step10.md

 We need to add additional configuration files, We already have a reference configuration files, To add them follow the below steps

-Remove the existing set-up folder from the HDP folder `rm -rf cdh5-cm-setup`{{execute}}
+Remove the existing set-up folder from the CDH folder `rm -rf cdh5-cm-setup`{{execute}}

 Add the reference file using the below command from stored location(Due to space constraint in Katacoda we have uploaded the required files into dropbox)